javascript - If a variable is enclosed, and an instance sets a property with the same name, where does the property go? -

 is entire point of using

-definition make differentiation between enclosed name insidecar
+thiswhen declaringgetname(etc) functions insidecardefinition make differentiation between enclosed name insidecardeclaration versusmycar.name?

 yes.

-) object, on put properties want have (in case methods). if want use properties, must use property accessor.
+this (or mycar) object, on put properties want have (in case methods). if want use properties, must use property accessor.

-local variable in constructor function, accessed closure object's methods.
+var name local variable in constructor function, accessed closure object's methods.

 or, answer title question: